One in a Million (Bosson song)

-"One in a Million" is a single released from the album One in a Million by Swedish artist Bosson in 2000.
+"One in a Million" is a song by Swedish singer Bosson, released in late 2000, first appearing on the soundtrack for the 2000 film Miss Congeniality.
+It was also the lead single from his 2001 second album of the same name.

-The song was part of the soundtrack for the 2000 movie Miss Congeniality and was nominated for a Golden Globe for "Best Original Song – Motion Picture".
-It became a Top 10 hit in Europe and Asia in 2000 and 2001.
+The song was nominated for a Golden Globe Award for "Best Original Song – Motion Picture".
+It became a top 10 hit in several countries in Europe and Asia in 2001.